-The Sun's rotations have been numbered since the year 1853 (the start of rotation 2039 is dated 18 January 2006), and observations of solar features are referred to an imaginary network of latitudes and longitudes which rotates from east to west as seen from the Earth.
+Because the Solar rotation is variable with latitude, depth and time, any such system is necessarily arbitrary and only makes comparison meaningful over moderate periods of time.
+Differential rotation is when different latitudes rotate at different rates and applies to all fluid bodies including all stars and the surface of gas giant planets.
+Each rotation of the Sun under this scheme is given a unique number called the Carrington Rotation Number, starting from November 9, 1853.
+(Carrington Rotation number 2118 begins on 13 December 2011.)
 Remember, when looking at the mid-day Sun from the UK, north is at the top, the east limb is on the left side and the west limb on the right.
 A long-persistent feature which first appears on the east limb is visible for about 13.5 days before it disappears from sight over the west limb.